sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-create/spa-process-action-create.md

     - In the popup, enter **/** and click **Enable**.

     > Action project uses Destination service to execute the API.
-In the destination you have already create the URL Path as `https://my-api.s4hana.cloud.sap/sap/opu/odata/sap/API_SALES_ORDER_SRV` to call the API.
-So, while configuring XSRF token path you do not have to enter any explicit path rather use standard URL configured in the destination.
+In the destination you have already created the URL Path as `https://my-api.s4hana.cloud.sap/sap/opu/odata/sap/API_SALES_ORDER_SRV` to call the API.
+So, while configuring CSRF token path you do not have to enter any explicit path rather use standard URL configured in the destination.

     <!-- border -->![Action Project](ActionProject_15.png)